rdfostrich/article-jws2018-ostrich/content/querying.md

 and use the snapshot triple as offset.
 This triple-based offset is done by navigating through the tree to the smallest triple before or equal to the offset triple.
-If the query is not empty and the iterator has not yet ended, then we use the deletion's position for the current triple pattern as new snapshot offset.
+If the query is not empty and the iterator has not yet ended, we use the deletion's position for the current triple pattern as new snapshot offset.
 If the query is not empty and the iterator has ended, we use the total number of deletions for the given triple pattern in this version as offset.
 Otherwise, if the deletion tree query has no results, we use zero as new snapshot offset.
-From the moment that the snapshot offset doesn't change anymore, we have converged to the correct offset.
+From the moment the snapshot offset doesn't change anymore, we have converged to the correct offset.
 After that, we return a simple iterator starting from that snapshot position, which performs a sort-merge join-like operation that removes each triple from the snapshot that also appears in the deletion stream, which can be done efficiently because of the consistent SPO-ordering.
-From the moment the snapshot and deletion streams have finished, the iterator will start emitting addition triples at the end of the stream.
+Once the snapshot and deletion streams have finished, the iterator will start emitting addition triples at the end of the stream.

 <figure id="algorithm-querying-vm" class="algorithm">